-Morden Hockey Player Signs with Victoria
+Crane Inks Agreement With Royals

 "They take pride in the rookies - they don't pick on them, they show them the way," he said.

-Crane adds, coaches have been pleased with his level of play.
+Crane adds, coaches, have been pleased with his level of play.

 "Trentyn is a fast, skilled and tenacious forward with hockey IQ," said Royals president and GM Cameron Hope in a statement.